Skip to main content

 Where genetics enters the picture

 In some cases, unconverted folic acid can accumulate and potentially interfere with natural folate metabolism.
-This is still an active area of research, but it's one reason many practitioners now recommend methylfolate (the already-active form) over folic acid, especially for individuals with known MTHFR variants.
+This is still an active area of research, but it's one reason many practitioners now recommend methylfolate (the already-active form) over folic acid, especially for people with known MTHFR variants.

 The practical takeaway

 If you've been taking a standard B-complex or multivitamin with folic acid and haven't noticed much benefit, the form might be the issue.
-Switching to methylfolate (also labeled as L-5-MTHF or 5-methyltetrahydrofolate) is a simple change that can make a real difference for people who have trouble with that conversion step.
+Switching to methylfolate (also labeled L-5-MTHF or 5-methyltetrahydrofolate) is a simple change that can make a real difference for people who have trouble with that conversion step.

 As always, talk to your practitioner before making changes to your supplement routine.
 But knowing whether your body can efficiently use folic acid is valuable information to bring to that conversation.